Markandeya River (Western Ghats)

 Markandeya is a river of southern India.
-It rises in the Bailur in Khanapur Taluk of Belgaum district, Karnataka state, enters Belagavi taluk on southern side and flows towards western side of the Belagavi city and flows 66 km in Belgaum district forming beautiful Godchinamalaki Falls (near Gokak Falls) before reaching its confluence into the Ghataprabha River at Gokak about 60 km from Belgaum.
+It rises in the Bailur in Khanapur Taluk of Belgaum district, Karnataka state, enters Belagavi taluk on southern side and flows towards western side of the Belagavi city and flows 66 km in Belgaum district forming beautiful Godchinamalaki Falls (near Gokak Falls) before reaching its confluence with the Ghataprabha River at Gokak about 60 km from Belgaum.